-Lately I've been reflexing back on the holidays as Thor and Ashton's birthday are quickly approaching and came to a realization around grief.
-I feel that outside family and friends notice an absent most on the holidays, the birthday, the larger occasions; where I feel that the immediate family involved notices grief more on the random days.
+Lately, I've been reflexing back on the holidays as Thor and Ashton's birthdays are quickly approaching, and came to a realization around grief.
+I feel that outside family and friends notice an absence most on the holidays, the birthday, the larger occasions; where I feel that the immediate family involved notices grief more on the random days.

 I can still hear his laugh as Thor would go on and on about something silly, or the way he would say "just think Sabrina, only 12 more hours of this" as Thor would be running laps around me at 7 in the morning.

 Grief can hit you at the most random times and on the most random days and while those days can be hard I am so thankful to have all those memories that can flood through my mind.